Green-Minds/FinalProject/README.md

-# **Name of app**
+# **Cycle**

-**Name of app** shows the locations of water fountains and recycling bins on a specific campus and provides tips on stores that offer discounts to recycling.
+**Cycle** shows the locations of water fountains and recycling bins on a specific campus and provides tips on stores that offer discounts to recycling.

 Time spent: hours spent in total